On the noncommutative geometry of square superpotential algebras: Impressions

-\begin{Lemma} Let $(\tau, B)$ be an impression of an algebra $A$ that is module-finite over its center $Z$.
-If $B$ is a prime ring then $Z$ and $A$ are both prime rings, and consequently if $Z$ is noetherian then $\operatorname{Max}Z$ is an algebraic variety. \end{Lemma}
+\begin{Lemma} Let $(\tau, B)$ be a pre-impression of an algebra $A$.
+If $B$ is a prime ring then $A$ and its center $Z$ are both prime rings. \end{Lemma}

-\begin{proof} First note that $d< \infty$ since $A$ is module-finite over $Z$.
-Since $B$ is prime, $M_d(B) \cong \operatorname{End}_B(B^d)$ is prime, and thus $A$ is prime since $\tau$ is an algebra monomorphism. $Z$ is also prime since by lemma \ref{U} it is a subring of an integral domain, and so it too is an integral domain. \end{proof}
+\begin{proof} Since $B$ is prime, $M_d(B) \cong \operatorname{End}_B(B^d)$ is prime \cite[Proposition 10.20]{Lam}, and thus $A$ is prime since $\tau$ is an algebra monomorphism. $Z$ is an integral domain since by (\ref{U}) it is a subring of an integral domain. \end{proof}

-We call a simple module of maximal $k$-dimension a ``large simple'' because of the important role they play in noncommutative singularity resolution.
-Under suitable hypotheses given in sec.\ \ref{Large simples}, the large simples parameterize the smooth locus of the algebras center.
+We call a simple module (resp.\ representation) of maximal $k$-dimension a \textit{large module} (resp.\ \textit{large representation}).
+Under suitable hypotheses given in section \ref{Overview}, the large modules are parameterized by the smooth locus of the algebras center.